6-Day Orlando Itinerary: An Unforgettable Family Vacation Guide

 - End your magical Orlando family vacation with a Dinsey dining show.

-Spend day 6 doing various other activities around Orlando.
+Spend day 6 doing various other activities to make your Orlando, Florida family vacation a homerun!

 For us, we visited off-site souvenir shops, went miniature golfing, and visited Gatorland.